Community-Developed Resources for Remote Teaching

 Leeds Online Community Website

-The Leeds School of Business has developed a Canvas page that includes several topical modules on hybrid/online teaching and student engagement.
-Some material is specific to Leeds faculty.Ìý
+The Leeds School of Business developed a comprehensive Canvas page with modules on hybrid/online teaching and student engagement.
+Some content is specific to Leeds faculty.

 ShortÃÛÌÇÖ±²¥TS (Short ÃÛÌÇÖ±²¥ Teaching Strategies)